SIT30316 Certificate III in Guiding

 An Eco-tour Guide is someone who connects the tourist with the natural and cultural values of the places they visit.
 Guides do this by interpreting the special features of each place, sharing their passion for these places with the visitor, whilst minimising their impact on the environment.
 They are responsible for the safety and wellbeing, enjoyment and education of their clients, while at the same time protecting the environment they work in.

-Eco-tour Guides are employed on cruise boats, mini-bus tours, walking tours, wildlife tours, at historic sites, wilderness resorts and in national parks.
+- A Eco-tour Guides – cruise boats, mini-bus tours, walking tours, wildlife tours, at historic sites, wilderness resorts and in national parks.

 Hobart, Drysdale Campus